eduardoreyes007351208/recipeScraper/README.md

-RecipeScraper CLI Tool
+Meal2Print CLI Tool

 Version: 0.1.1
 Python: >= 3.13

-RecipeScraper is a Python command-line tool that extracts recipe information from a given recipe URL.
+Meal2Print API is a Python command-line tool that extracts recipe information from a given recipe URL.
 It supports most popular recipe websites that use structured data (JSON-LD) and saves the results in a structured text format.

 Features:
 CLI prompts for a recipe URL, or pass it as an argument